chenavin/chenavin.github.io/_pages/publications.md

 * C. Avin and S. Schmid, “Renets: Statically-optimal demand-aware networks,” in Symposium on Algorithmic Principles of Computer Systems (APOCS), pp. 25–39, 2021.
 [C62]
 * C. Avin and Y. Lotker, “De-evolution of preferential attachment trees,” in International Conference on Complex Networks and Their Applications, pp. 508–519.
 2021.
 [C61]
 * B. Peres, O. A. de Oliveira Souza, O. Goussevskaya, C. Avin, and S. Schmid, “Distributed self-adjusting tree networks,” IEEE Transactions on Cloud Computing, 2021.
 [J34]
-* C. Avin, H. Daltrophe, B. Keller, Z. Lotker, C. Mathieu, D. Peleg, and Y.-A. Pignolet, “Mixed preferen- tial attachment model: Homophily and minorities in social networks,” Physica A: Statistical Mechanics and its Applications, vol. 555, p.
+* C. Avin, H. Daltrophe, B. Keller, Z. Lotker, C. Mathieu, D. Peleg, and Y.-A. Pignolet, “Mixed preferential attachment model: Homophily and minorities in social networks,” Physica A: Statistical Mechanics and its Applications, vol. 555, p.
 124723, 2020.
 [J33]
 * C. Avin, M. Ghobadi, C. Griner, and S. Schmid, “On the complexity of traffic traces and implications,” Proceedings of the ACM on Measurement and Analysis of Computing Systems (Sigmetrics), vol. 4, no. 1, pp. 1–29, 2020.
 [C60]
 * C. Avin, M. Bienkowski, A. Loukas, M. Pacut, and S. Schmid, “Dynamic balanced graph partitioning,” SIAM Journal on Discrete Mathematics, vol. 34, no. 3, pp. 1791–1812, 2020.
 [J32]
 * C. Avin, K. Mondal, and S. Schmid, “Demand-aware network designs of bounded degree,” Distributed Computing, vol. 33, no. 3, pp. 311–325, 2020.
 [J31]